brsynth/rp2biosensor/README.md

 In short, rp2bionsensor converts the output of [RetroPath2.0](https://www.myexperiment.org/workflows/4987.html) into a HTML page showing the possible metabolic paths linking the compound to be detected to the detectable ones.

+Notice: only the shortest paths are kept.
+This mean that if there is a 1 step path, no 2 steps will be outputted.

 ## Install

 ```bash